andreleite/okta-for-static-site/README.md

 ### Redirect to correct page after login

-If a not logged user access a page in your site and is redirect to okta, after login he or she see the correct page and not the homepage.
+If a not logged user access a page in your site and is redirect to okta, after login he or she sees the correct page and not the homepage.

-This resource use a cookie with name redirect.
+This resource uses a cookie named `redirect`.
 The cookie is deleted after login.

 ### Logout url

-You can show a logout link in your static site.
+You can show a logout link on your static site.
 Just point to `/login/logout`.

-Logout delete the session cookie of your site and redirect your user to okta to close your session there.
+Logout delete the session cookie of your site and redirect user to okta to close your session there.

 After logout, user is redirected to a login customized to redirect user to your homepage if login is made again.